 Written by Mike Watts, a writer who specialised in humorous episodes of series such as The Troubleshooters and Come Buttercup, Come Daisy for Out of the Unknown, as well as the film Crooks In Cloisters(1964).
 Wymark played Ernie, the self-deceiving owner of an amusement arcade.
 A big fish in a small pond, Ernie believes he's liked by the layabouts playing his pinball machines and attempts to impress the avaricious Josie (June Barry).
 He dreams of a new start where he can make a success of his life and abandons his wife Fay (Stephanie Bidmead ), selling the arcade for a share in a betting shop.
 Unsurprisingly, the self-centred Josie sets him up to be attacked and robbed, and a chastened Ernie returns to his wife.
 Reviewing the play, The Times found Wymark, "ebullient..but touching in his unchangeable youthfulness."

-Written by Plane Makers scriptwriter Raymond Bowers.
-This play turns the Wilder marriage upside-down.
-Wymark plays Perry, a dull bespectacled, bowler-hat wearing civil servant married to glamorous and wealthy model Barbara Murray.
+Written by Plane Makers scriptwriter Raymond Bowers, the play pitches Barbara Murray and Patrick Wymark in a reverse situation to the Wilder marriage.
+Wymark plays Perry, a dull bespectacled, bowler-hat wearing civil servant married to glamorous and wealthy model Barbara.
 Believing his wife has been unfaithful, Perry aspires to an affair with young bohemian painter Freda (Ann Bell).
-(The Power Game would reverse this theme in the 7 November 1966 episode The Dead Sea Fruit)
+(Strangely enough The Power Game would reverse this theme in the 7 November 1966 episode The Dead Sea Fruit)

 11 October 1965 This Year's Girl

 Written by Allan Prior.
 Read more about this episode here.